nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL g/GITHUB_USERNAME [t/TEAM…]​ [s/SKILLNAME_SKILLPROFICENCY…]​`

+* HackNet can store multiple contacts with the same `Name` but will reject inputs that contain any `Email`, `Github Username` or `Phone Number` fields that already exists in HackNet.<br>
+* Teams and skills in `[t/TEAM…]` and `[s/SKILLNAME_SKILLPROFICENCY…]` must be separated by a comma.
+Refer to the examples below.
+* If multiple duplicate skill names are entered, HackNet will only take the skill with the highest proficiency.
+* A person can have any number of teams or skills(including 0)<br>

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes regarding adding a person:**<br>

-* A person can have any number of teams or skills(including 0)<br>
-* teams and skills in `[t/TEAM…]` and `[s/SKILLNAME_SKILLPROFICENCY…]` must be separated by a comma.
-The comma can be preceded or followed by any number of whitespaces, which will be ignored.
-Any excess commas after the last valid value will be ignored.<br>
-* `t/      ` and `s/        ` is treated as `t/` and `s/` as HackNet ignores whitespaces.
-Therefore, a name of a team cannot be consisting solely of whitespaces.<br>
-* HackNet can store multiple contacts with the same `Name` but will reject inputs that contain any `Email`, `Github Username` or `Phone Number` fields that already exists in HackNet.<br>
-* Consecutive white spaces right after `t/` and `s/` are ignored.<br>
+* Consecutive white spaces right after `t/` and `s/` are ignored (result in contact added without teams or skills).<br>
-* A name of a team or skill cannot be consisting solely of whitespaces.<br>
-* Please check that you have correctly entered the skill proficiency level.
-There is currently no way of viewing the exact number that you entered.
-You may use the `edit` function to change it if it is wrong. <br>
+* There is currently no way of viewing the exact number that you entered.
 * The skill proficiency will only be a visual guide in a shade of green (bright green for high proficiency and dark green for low proficiency).<br>
-* If multiple duplicate skill names are entered, HackNet will only take the skill with the highest proficiency.
 </div>

 Examples: